 Host remote meetingsInstall video conferencing softwareZoom

-You can connect with your colleagues directly using our conferencing services Zoom or Webex.
-You can use whichever tool you are most comfortable with.
+You can connect with your colleagues directly using our conferencing services Zoom.

 If you are having trouble getting a good connection when you are in a Zoom meeting, follow these tips: